-Tucked away into a lovely spot that can be best described as the middle of nowhere, John Rigg has a little place that he calls the Robot Hut Museum.
-Getting to the Robot Hut is like taking a page out of a Norman Rockwell painting: the roads are small and winding, the drivers all wave at you as you pass them by, and the pastures are often brown unless you go to visit this place in the spring.
+You’ll find the museum tucked away into a lovely spot best described as the middle of nowhere.
+Getting to the tiny town of Elk is like taking a step back in time: the roads are small and winding, the drivers all wave at you as you pass them by, and you’ll feel like you’re coming home – even if you’re from a bustling city.

-The museum is located in rural Elk, Washington, which is a little unincorporated corner of the state close to Spokane and the Idaho border.
-You’re more likely to see a broken tractor being towed by a farmer than advanced tech concepts on these back roads.
-Yet in the middle of it all lies the Robot Hut, a place you can only tour by appointment.
+The museum is located in Elk, a little unincorporated corner of the state, just under an hour from Spokane.
+You’re more likely to see a broken tractor being towed by a farmer than advanced tech concepts on these back roads, yet in the middle of it all lies the Robot Hut, a place you can only tour by appointment.

-That’s right – to visit, you’ve got to send John, the owner, an e-mail with a requested date, time, amount of visitors, and everyone’s approximate ages.
+To visit, you must send John Rigg, the owner, an e-mail with a requested date, time, number of visitors, and everyone’s approximate ages.
 He’ll let you know if the time works for him.

 What to Expect in the Private Robot Hut Museum